sunnycal/FirstJavaProgram/README.md

-# FirstJavaProgram
+## FirstJavaProgram
-Hello World Java Program
+Hello World Java Program written in IntelliJ as part of Canvas Java exercise